-Fig. 1: Bayesian PCA
+Fig. 2: Bayesian PCA

-The prior model are the variables w_k .
-The data model is the part of the model surrounded by the box indexed by N. And this is how this Bayesian PCA model is defined in InferPy:
+The prior model is composed by the variables w_k .
+The data model is the part of the model surrounded by the box indexed by N.

+And this is how this Bayesian PCA model is defined in InferPy: